-- The Code of Conduct - The Code of Conduct for Suppliers, which addresses issues such as human rights, work conditions, the environment and anti-corruption, based on the UN Global Compact Policies have also been drawn up in the areas of risk, dam safety and nuclear safety.
-Also, since 2017 the Board issues a general statement on Vattenfall's tax strategy.
-The sustainability policy, the environmental policy, the Code of Conduct and the risk policy are decided on by the Board of Directors, while other policies are decided on by the President.
+The Board of Directors approves all policies except the policies on dam safety, nuclear safety and health and safety.
+However, within these areas, regular reporting takes place to the EGM or to the Board of Directors.
 The policies are accessible to employees on the intranet and are also communicated externally.
-However, Vattenfall does not require any acknowledgement by employees or management that they have read the policies.
-The content of the company's policies is concretised in instructions within the VMS. such as in special instructions for matters concerning competition law and for countering bribery and corruption.
-Instructions in the VMS can also include concretisations of the content of the Board's Rules of Procedure, for example, with respect to the issuance of information as well as allocation of responsibilities and risk mandates.
+Vattenfall does not require any acknowledgement by employees or management that they have read the policies.

+The content of the company's policies is concretised in instructions within the VMS, such as in special instructions for matters concerning competition law and for countering bribery and corruption.
+For instance, during 2018, work was ongoing on concretising issues concerning the environment, health and safety, and the work environment based on the updated policies.
+Instructions in the VMS can also include concretisations of the content of the Board's Rules of Procedure, such as with respect to the issuance of information as well as allocation of responsibilities and risk mandates.
 Instructions shall be implemented in the relevant organisation and acknowledged by the defined target group.
-Compliance is monitored and the content is continuously improved.
+Implementation and adherence to the instructions is regularly followed up, and identified issues are addressed.
 Vattenfall's Environmental Management System is integrated in the VMS.
-At yearend 2017 nearly 100% of Vattenfall's production and distribution portfolios had certified environmental management systems in accordance with ISO 14001.
-In addition, all the Group's business units are certified in accordance with OHSAS 18001 for occupational health and safety, and seven units have certified energy management systems in accordance with ISO 50001.
+At year-end 2018 nearly 100% of Vattenfall's production and distribution portfolios had certified environmental management systems in accordance with ISO 14001.
+In addition, all the Group's business units are certified for occupational health and safety in accordance with OHSAS 18001 or ISO 45001, and six business units have certified energy management systems in accordance with ISO 50001.
+In 2018 continuing updates of the VMS were conducted.
+The evaluation with respect to knowledge about and compliance with the VMS has continuously been in focus, for instance through the annual survey and Subject Area Review, which is a self-assessment within certain areas of the VMS.
+Results from this evaluation are reported to the EGM and to the Audit Committee.
+In addition, self-assessments are conducted via the Staff Functions for certain stipulations within the VMS, including matters concerning integrity and competition law.
+During 2018 a routine was established to ensure that all VMS content is reviewed and updated at least every other year.
 Organisation Vattenfall's organisational structure comprises six Business Areas: Heat, Wind, Customers & Solutions, Generation, Markets and Distribution.
 The Business Areas are organised in five operating segments, where Generation and Markets make up a single operating segment.
 The central Staff Functions support and direct the business activities.
-The organisational structure has been formed to reflect Vattenfall's overall strategy for the coming years (see preceding page).
-For further information see pages 23-29.
+The organisational structure has been formed to reflect Vattenfall's overall strategy for the coming years.
+For further information see pages 18-23.
 The company structure differs from the business structure.
 Decisions are made primarily in the business organisation and, to the extent necessary or suitable, by subsidiaries' boards.
 Governance is conducted financially, non-financially (such as through Staff Functions), and operationally.
 Unit scorecards and the VMS are the most important governance tools.
 Integrity organisation The aim of integrity work at Vattenfall is to uphold integrity and protect the Group's reputation.
-Toward this end an organisational framework has been created which, within its area of responsibility, is tasked with ensuring transparency, understanding of applicable laws, guidelines and standards, and promoting compliance with these in all countries in which Vattenfall operates.
+Toward this end, an organisational framework has been created which, within its area of responsibility, is tasked with ensuring transparency, understanding of applicable laws, guidelines and standards, and promoting compliance with these in all countries in which Vattenfall operates.